SCWalter/CRISPR_scr/README.md

 -o, --outpath|Path to put outputs.
 A single folder named "CRISPR\_guideCounts" will be created in this path.
 Each fastq input will have a corresponding result folder under the "CRISPR\_guideCounts" folder.
 One other folder named "View\_Result\_Summary" will also be created under the "CRISPR_guideCounts" folder.
 It has the HTML report from this pipeline.
 Check "Outputs" below for details.
 Default is the same directory as the first input fastq.
 -p, --thread|Number of parallel search threads for bowtie2 alignment.
 Default is 8.
 This option is the same as the "-p" option for bowtie2 and will be used directly in bowtie2.
 Check bowtie2 documentation for details.
 -h, --help|show this help message and exit

+##Outputs
+###Files
+Files are named by replacing ".fastq" postfix of the fastq input with corresponding postfix.
+They are under "OUTPATH/CRISPR\_guideCounts/sample#"
+###Figures
+Figures are named by replacing ".fastq" postfix of the fastq input with corresponding postfix.
+Figures for all fastq inputs are under "OUTPATH/CRISPR\_guideCounts/View\_Result\_Summary"
+###A HTML report
+Reports for all fastq inputs will be in one single HTML file under "OUTPATH/CRISPR\_guideCounts/View\_Result\_Summary".
+Reports for different fastq inputs will be separated by horizontal bars.
+Within each report, there are bowtie2 statistic, picard duplicates removal statistic, a map to locate outputs, and the 3 figures described above.